pfranz1/pfranz1/README.md

 - 🌱 I’m currently working improving an experimental HPC cloud-platform, and preparing to present at WAMTA 2023.
 - 📫 How to reach me pfranz1@lsu.edu

 I love to write code.
-Its my favoirte activity.
+Its my favorite activity.
 Its a combination of three things I love:
 * Puzzle solving
 * Longterm strategizing
 * Creating neat things